PRP Injections for Facet Joint Pain Treatment

-Facet joints in the neck and low back are almost constantly in motion as the body goes from one movement to another, which places them at high risk for severe wear and bone spur development over the years.
-This wear can lead to the development of osteoarthritis, reduced mobility and increased back pain.
+Facet joints are one of the most common sources of low back pain.
+The facet joints are the areas in the spine where vertebrae communicate.
+These joints are almost constantly in motion as the body goes from one movement to another, which places them at high risk for severe wear and bone spur development over the years.
+This wear can lead to the development of osteoarthritis, reduced mobility, and increased back pain.
 This pain can be relatively minor or can become debilitating.

-The complex and delicate nature of the spine once meant that there was no available cure for problems in the facet joints.
-Temporary solutions such as chiropractic treatments, cortisone shots and medications could alleviate the pain and stiffness for a time, but did nothing to actually address the cause of pain.
-The most serious cases required surgical interventions such as bone fusion.
-These techniques, however, were very difficult to perform and could even worsen the condition.
-Advancements in the fields of science and regenerative medicine, however, have introduced new options for nonsurgical treatment of facet joint arthritis.
-The National Institute of Regenerative Medicine has played a large role in the development of stem cell treatments, which can not only ease the pain in worn facet joints but also work to regenerate the damage.
+The complex and delicate nature of the spine once meant that there was no available cure for problems with back pain related to the facet joints.
+Temporary solutions such as chiropractic treatments, cortisone shots, and medications could alleviate the pain and stiffness for a time, but do nothing to address the root cause of pain.
+The most serious cases require surgical interventions such as bone fusion.

-Patients need not suffer from the pain and limited mobility of damaged facet joints.
-Cell-based and regenerative medicine can offer tremendous benefits and should be considered before more dangerous, invasive measures.
+Patients need not suffer from the pain and limited mobility of inflamed and arthritic facet joints.
+Stem cell and regenerative medicine can offer tremendous benefits and should be considered before more dangerous, invasive measures such as spinal fusion surgery.